 Choose the purchase date.
 Make sure you have money available in the linked bank account.
 They send out the debit the night before your scheduled purchase date.
 The debit will hit your bank account on the scheduled date first thing in the morning.
 They may lock your TreasuryDirect account if the debit bounces.
 It’ll be difficult to unlock it.

 Important: Don’t cut it too close to the end of the month, or else you may miss a month worth of interest.
-It takes one business day to issue the bonds after they receive your money and possibly more days if there’s a delay.
+It takes one business day to issue the bonds and possibly more days if there’s a delay.
 If you buy close to the end of the month, your issue date may be in the following month and you won’t get the interest for the previous month.
 I schedule my purchases to a date at least a week before the end of the month.

 Grant Right to the Second Owner or Beneficiary